-For a few years I was a re-enactor at the Battle of Camlann Tintagel where I participated in longbow archery displays.
-We wore medieval costume and fought in battles.
+For a few years I was a re-enactor at the Battle of Camlann Tintagel.
+I participated in longbow archery displays in medieval costume and fought in battles.

-I was a member of Wolfshead Bowmen who performed displays at Castle Cary in Devon.
+I was also a member of Wolfshead Bowmen performing displays at Castle Cary in Devon.
 We practiced at Michelham Priory in Sussex and attended the festival at Herstmonceux.
-My best shot was through a shield wall at ground level where an arrow slid between the legs of a kneeling soldier wearing a kilt!
+My best shot was through a shield wall at ground level where my arrow slid between the legs of a kneeling soldier wearing a kilt!

 Dancing has been one of my life-long passions.
-From infancy I attempted to imitate dancers who entranced me when performing on television.
-As the years progressed I learnt ballet and in my twenties toured nightclubs as part of a dance troupe and performed as a podium dancer.
+From infancy I attempted to imitate dancers that entranced me on television.
+As the years progressed I learnt ballet and in my twenties I toured nightclubs as part of a dance troupe and as a podium dancer.

-From 1999 I learnt Morris with Wolfshead & Vixen, belly dancing and in recent years Cornish dancing in Cornwall.
+From 1999 I learnt Morris with Wolfshead & Vixen, attended belly dancing classes and in recent years I learnt Cornish dancing in Cornwall.

 A few months after moving to Cornwall I was contacted by an acquaintance and asked if I would be interested in becoming an apprentice Teazer for the Penzance Obby ‘Oss Penglaz.
-This is when I met Cassandra.
-She thought I could be right for the role due to my past with a reputable Morris team and qualifications in martial arts that requires a high level of fitness.
-I performed on the streets of Penzance with her as part of my Teazer training for two years.
+This is when I met Cassandra and she considered me for the role due to my past membership with a reputable Morris team.
+There was also my qualifications in martial arts that requires a high level of fitness.
+I performed on the streets of Penzance with Cassandra as part of my Teazer training for two years.

 When we were no longer required for the Golowan festival due to political disagreements, we created our own Guise team called Boekka and re-named Cassandra’s ‘Obby ‘Oss Penkevyll.
 We were then able to tour and perform outside Penzance.
-Boekka visited Scotland, Wales and Kent.
-I am now a Teazer for Penkevyll and occasionally a musician for Boekka.
+Boekka has visited Scotland, Wales and Kent.
+I am now the main Teazer for Penkevyll.

-I was a dancing member of a Cornwall Morris side for two years.
+I also danced with a Cornwall Morris side for two years.